namanbhadani99/MLDL/README.md

-# MLDL
+# DL
-I did this project during my learning phase of machine learning and deep learning.
+I did this project during my learning phase of neural networks.
 I used Google Colab as a tool and python programming language.